 Where are cyanoacrylates used?

 Cyanoacrylates have been in use since the 1950s.
 They have been used in repairing wounds and skin incisions.
 As an emergency doctor, one of our go-to treatments for children with lacerations was histoacryl blue skin adhesive.
-It was quick and painless, and avoided the need for suturing, particularly when faced with a distressed and alarmed child.
+It was relatively quick and avoided the need for suturing, particularly when faced with a distressed and alarmed child.

 It has also been used in the following areas of medicine:

 - Cosmetic Procedures

 - Intravascular Occlusion of Cerebral Arterio-Venous Malformations (AVMs), Varicoceles and Pelvic Congestion Syndrome and Gastric Varices.

 Am I at risk from the VenaSeal medical adhesive?